hashicorp/nomad/website/source/docs/jobops/inspecting.html.md

 Not all failures are this easily debuggable.
 If the `alloc-status` command shows many restarts occuring as in the example below, it is a good hint that the error is occuring at the application level during start up.
-These failres can be debugged by looking at logs which is covered [here](/docs/jobops/logs.html).
+These failres can be debugged by looking at logs which is covered in the [Nomad Job Logging documentation](/docs/jobops/logs.html).

 ```
 $ nomad alloc-status e6b6